FedericoPonzi/genereto/README.md

 With Genereto, you can:

 * Write the template for your blog and index page.
-* Write your articles in markdown.
+* Write your articles in markdown or define them in a YAML file for a Tumblr style blog.
 * Generate your blog site by generating the html out of your markdown and applying the template.

+Articles can be created in two ways:
-Each article is divided in two sections: metadatas (written in yaml) and the article.
+1. As markdown files divided into two sections: metadata (written in YAML) and the article content.
+2. As entries containing only the metadata, in a blog.yml file
+3. Both.

 The metdata will be available in the template in the form of variables like `$GENERETO['title']`.